These strategies will help Digital Ally Inc. (DGLY) succeed

-Digital Ally Inc. (NASDAQ:DGLY) closed Thursday at $0.32 per share, up from $0.31 a day earlier.
-While Digital Ally Inc. has overperformed by 4.07%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, DGLY fell by -72.69%, with highs and lows ranging from $1.22 to $0.30, whereas the simple moving average fell by -57.33% in the last 200 days.
+Digital Ally Inc. (NASDAQ:DGLY) closed Thursday at $0.26 per share, down from $0.28 a day earlier.
+While Digital Ally Inc. has underperformed by -7.86%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, DGLY fell by -76.11%, with highs and lows ranging from $1.22 to $0.27, whereas the simple moving average fell by -64.99% in the last 200 days.

 Sponsored